Hugh Cullum (Chair)

 Jo is a creative artist living and working in Bloomsbury.
 She has spent many years volunteering for community events in the Euston and Covent Garden areas, and actively campaigned against harmful aspects of development relating to HS2 and Euston Square.
 She is particularly concerned with access to and quality of green spaces and leads on these for the BCAAC.

 Anthony read classics and philosophy at Trinity College Oxford.
-A lawyer and previously a legal adviser, he has been a director and company secretary in the energy industry.
-Anthony has written a number of books and magazine articles on law and architecture, the latest being The Old Rectory, the Story of the English Parsonage.
+A lawyer and previously a senior legal adviser to Texaco, he has written a number of books and magazine articles on law and architecture, the latest being The Old Rectory, the Story of the English Parsonage.
 He is director of Save Our Parsonages, a member of the Patrons Consultative Group committee, and a member of committees of various other conservation trusts.
 Anthony has been on conservation area advisory committees since 1995.

 Sam has recently graduated in real estate and represents the Friends of Argyle Square on the committee.
-He has lived in the Bloomsbury Conservation Area his whole life and currently works for a development company.
+He has lived in the Bloomsbury Conservation Area his whole life and currently works in development.

 Tony Tugnutt (Chair Emeritus)